National Trauma: A Message From Zachor and Amalek

 When terrible things happen, it’s natural to react intensely.
-It can be a tremendous challenge to move beyond the event and forward into “regular life”.
-Two extreme coping mechanisms include obsession and repression.
+It can be a tremendous challenge to even imagine life beyond the event and moving forward into “regular life”.
+Two extreme but common coping mechanisms include obsession and repression.

 A simple way to remember this that we trade obsessing and repressing for processing.

 This week we stand in shul and observe a commandment to recall a national trauma.
-It wasn’t our only military defeat, but it was, in a way, our first.
+It wasn’t our only military blow, but it was, in a way, our first.
 We were an infant nation, freshly birthed from the labor pains of slavery and miraculous redemption.
-Just finding our footing, beginning to trust the possibility of living free, of following G-d into the desert, and knowing we would be ok.
+Just finding our footing, beginning to trust the possibility of living free, of following G-d into the desert, and finally starting to believe that we would be ok.
 And then, we weren’t.

 “Remember what Amalek did to you… ”

 Remember- don’t deny or repress.
 The first step to processing what happened is to acknowledge it.
-Speak it out; as they say: “if you can name it, you can tame it.”
+Speak it out; as Dr Dan Siegel teaches, if you can name it, you can tame it.

 “What [they] did to you”:

 A major feature of post-trauma is self-blame, sometimes explicitly narrated by the perpetrator, sometimes internalized by the survivor.
 But an important element of healing is realizing and reassigning misplaced blame.
-This happened to you when someone took advantage.
+This happened to you when someone else took advantage of your vulnerability.

 “On the way, when you left Egypt.”